 How Much Cash Did I take with me?

 I took $95 in cash with me and my significant other used his card for everything else!
-American Dollars is widely accepted so we did not need to exchange our money at all.
-Unfortunately, The American Dollar isn’t doing too well so while I could use our money there, everything was listed in the Cayman Island currency so I ended up spending more.
+American Dollars is widely accepted, so we did not need to exchange our money at all.
+Unfortunately, The American Dollar isn’t doing too well so while I could use our money there, everything was listed in the Cayman Islands currency, so I ended up spending more.
 Many places also automatically included a 15% (no matter the party size) gratuity.
-In the US, an Arizona Ice Tea can is $0.99 cents!
+In the US, an Arizona Ice Tea can is 0.99 cents!
 There, it was over $4.00 AND included a 15% gratuity.
-A $12 CI dollar burger resulted into being over $16 USD.
+A $12 CI dollar burger resulted in being over $16 USD.
 Altogether, we spent $250 per person on food for the week.

 Which Airline Did We Fly to get to Grand Cayman?

-We flew Delta Airlines going down and American Airlines on our return flight.
+We flew Delta Airlines there and American Airlines for our return flight.
 My boyfriend and I shared a large suitcase and checked it in.
 The cost was $30 each way so $60 in total.
 This was my first time flying Delta, and I was very impressed.
-I typically fly Spirit so I was not used to all of the amenities offered by other airlines.
+I typically fly Spirit, so I was not used to all of the amenities offered by other airlines.
 Not only did Delta offer in-flight movies and TV shows on what appeared to be a 7-8″ screen, if you didn’t have earbuds they were complimentary!
 However, the restroom on the Delta plane was super small.
 Similarly, American Airlines also offered in-flight movies and tv shows, but you had to download their app to your phone to watch them.
-On the contrast, American Airline’s restrooms are bigger.
+In contrast, American Airline’s restrooms are bigger.

 To sum it up, I enjoyed myself at the resort.
 While the resort didn’t offer as much as other nearby resorts I had hoped to stay at, it was within walking distance of things to do!
-Considering we arrived the week before Christmas there weren’t many kids there, but it is family friendly resort.
+Considering we arrived the week before Christmas, there weren’t many kids there, but it is family friendly resort.
 The plus side of this, we didn’t have to wait to play any of the games, the pools and beach were never crowded.
-Additionally, we didn’t hear any children crying so it was a very peaceful stay.
+Additionally, we didn’t experience any fuss nor crowds, so it was a very peaceful stay.
 Would I return?
 Possibly!
 I actually enjoyed walking around to other places.
 I would have never checked out the other spots if the resort had it all.
 Being a friendly place, I felt safe walking everywhere we went..

 Have you visited the Grand Cayman?
 Where Did you stay?This post may contain affiliate links.